Tim Riggins

-Timothy "Tim" Riggins is a character in sports drama Friday Night Lights, portrayed by actor Taylor Kitsch.
-Tim Riggins is the fullback/running back of the Dillon Panthers in the television series.
-His character is similar to Don Billingsley from the original book and 2004 film Friday Night Lights.
+Timothy "Tim" Riggins is a character in the American sports drama Friday Night Lights, portrayed by actor Taylor Kitsch.
+Tim Riggins is the fullback/running back of the Dillon Panthers, a high school team in a small Texas town in the television series.
+His character is similar to that of Don Billingsley from the original book and the 2004 film Friday Night Lights.

 Portrayal

 Actor Taylor Kitsch says he is able to relate to the character of Tim Riggins based on his own personal experiences.
 "My father is out of my life, more or less", he revealed in an interview, "so I discover stuff that maybe I wasn't even dealing with as a person."
 Also, his background as a young and promising athlete helped him connect with the role.
 Nevertheless, he admits to differ from his character at least in his relations with the opposite sex; "...I didn't have as many girls at my fingertips.
 I don't know many guys who do!"